 This work is conducted throughout the organisation, including EISA's Field Offices:

-- Political party publications: EISA's political party work is documented in a variety of publications which include: Journals, research reports, books, newsletters, conference reports and symposium proceedings.
+- Political party publications document political party work in journals, research reports, books, newsletters, conference reports and symposium proceedings.

 - Coalition building analysis is done by EISA from a comparative perspective in order to guard against political opportunism and to ensure that initial steps towards democracy, through power-sharing arrangements are fair.